yusufcodes/beginnerjavascript/readme.md

 ```

 The 'this' keyword refers to the instance of the thing that was made.
 For example, let's say we have a **Pizza** class which is instantiated with some information.
 If we were to output the this keyword within this Pizza class, all the information for the **current instance** would be displayed.

+### Prototypes and Prototypal Inheritance

+#### Adding Functions to an Object

+When creating an object,  it may have several properties.
+For example, a name and age for a 'human' object.
+However, we may need to perform some functionality with this object - achieved using functions.

+Rather than adding the function as a property of each object, because the functionality is likely to be the same, we can instead add it to the **prototype** of the object.
+That way, rather than assigning the exact same function to each instance of an object, we can instead just access it via the prototype object.
+When we try and use anything in the prototype, a **prototype lookup** is performed.